tosin2013/pytest-mcp-server/README.md

 ## HTTP API Endpoints

-The server provides a RESTful HTTP API for programmatic access:
+The server provides a RESTful HTTP API for programmatic access on the Web UI port (default: 3000):

 - **GET /api/failures** - List all registered failures
 - **POST /api/failures** - Register a new test failure